 Meeting and greeting in Peru

 Peruvians are generally friendly and the usual greeting is a handshake.
 A kiss on the cheek is common among acquaintances, but not among strangers.
-Indigenous Peruvians are more reserved.
-It’s common for them not to greet each other and to also avoid direct eye contact.
+Indigenous Peruvians are generally quite reserved.
+It’s common for them not to greet each other and to avoid direct eye contact.

 Tips to overcome culture shock in Peru